-However, if you do not have a computer in addition to the Apple® mobile device, the process is a bit more complicated.
-Simply clicking the MP3 links will not enable you to store the tracks in iTunes, as that is not the way the devices work.
+However, if you do not have a computer in addition to your Apple mobile device, the process is a bit more complicated.
+Simply clicking the MP3 links will not enable you to store the tracks automatically, as that is not the way these devices work (prior to iOS13).

-There are two options that are available for you to try:
+There are two options that are available for you to try, if you are unable to upgrade to iOS13:

 1) if you have a Dropbox account/app, then you can ask me to put your ordered tracks into a Dropbox folder, and then when I send you the link to that folder you can transfer the files to your own Dropbox.

-- Once you have copied the link you should open the file manager app, and paste the link straight into the address bar.
+ii) Once you have copied the link you should open the file manager app, go to the browser and paste the link straight into the address bar.
 The address bar is where you expect to see the web address of the site you are visiting, and usually appears at the top of the browser.
 Do not paste it into a search box (Google, Yahoo etc) as that will not work.
 Also, make sure that the pasted address replaces anything that was previously in the address bar.

 If you would like to test out the above procedure before purchasing, you can try it with the tuning note file below.